nostrmeetme/brainstorm_ninja/documents/relay-product-description.md

 ## How is this different than all previous attempts at WoT

-developed by a neuroscientist to mirror how trust is calculated in the brain.
-The main difference is that your computer can keep track of the reputations of billions of people in hundreds of contexts -- many more than you can do in your head.
+the tapestry protocol, method of "interpretation," developed by a neuroscientist to mirror how trust is calculated in the brain.
+The main difference is that your computer can keep track of the reputations of billions of people in hundreds or even thousands of contexts -- many more than you can do in your head.

 ## How is this not a social credit score